wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

    PROTIP: Common and disciplined application of coding standards requires a <strong>social contract</strong> as well as a technical one.
    The book [High Tech, High Touch](http://www.amazon.com/High-Tech-Touch-John-Naisbitt/dp/0767905415) popularized the concept (as I understand it) that more real personal physical attention is needed with heightened technology use.

+   The new darling in 2023 is <a target="_blank" href="https://www.graphine.dev/">Graphine.dev</a> which enables faster collaboration among developers through enabling smaller "stackable" changes in code. <a target="_blank" href="https://www.youtube.com/watch?v=sBcd9uopLOY">VIDEO</a> The company brings together the founders of GitHub, Docker, and Netlify and is backed by Andreessen Horowitz, Sequoia Capital, and Kleiner Perkins.

 7. Build tools (Maven, Gradle, Scala Build Tool, NuGet, etc.) run within <strong>CI/CD pipelines</strong> (Jenkins, Travis CI, Circle CI, AppVeyor, GitHub Actions, etc.)

    https://www.synopsys.com/software-integrity/integrations.html